bright-dev/bright/doc/source/FCComp.rst

 FCComp Methods
 ==============

-.. method:: FCComp.doCalc([input])
+.. method:: FCComp.calc([input])

     This method is used to determine a component's output isotopics from its input isotopics.
     Therefore, this is typically where the bulk of a fuel cycle component's algorithm lies.
-    As each component type has a distinct methodology, the :meth:`doCalc` method  needs to be overridden child classes.
+    As each component type has a distinct methodology, the :meth:`calc` method  needs to be overridden child classes.

     This method should return :attr:`ms_prod` so that component calculations may be easily